ABZ-Aaron/Reddit-API-Pipeline/README.md

 ```bash
 vim setup_redshift.yml
 ```
 * Open the YML file.
 If vim doesn't work, open by any means you wish.

-Once open, update the password field with a unique password.
+Once file is open, update the password field with a unique password.
 Save and exit.

 ```bash
 aws cloudformation deploy --template-file setup_redshift.yml --stack-name myredshiftstack --capabilities CAPABILITY_NAMED_IAM